Hall of Fame Chiefs quarterback Len Dawson dies at 87 - WHIZ News

 Dawson was born June 20, 1935, the ninth of 11 children that filled the house of James and Annie Dawson in the blue-collar manufacturing town of Alliance, Ohio.
 He was a three-sport athlete at Alliance High School, setting records in both football and basketball, and turned his success on the gridiron into a scholarship offer from Purdue.

-There, Dawson led the NCAA in passing efficiency as a sophomore while also playing defense and kicking, and he helped lead a memorable upset of Notre Dame during that 1954 season.
+He led the NCAA in passing efficiency as a sophomore while also playing defense and kicking, and helped lead a memorable upset of Notre Dame during that 1954 season.
 By the end of his college career, Dawson had thrown for more than 3,000 yards, despite playing in an era that favored ground-and-pound football.

 Dawson was chosen by the Steelers in the first round of the 1957 draft, but he wound up riding the bench behind Earl Morrall as a rookie and then failed to beat out Bobby Layne for he starting job the following season.
 The Steelers ultimately traded him to the Browns, where Dawson was unable to beat out Milt Plum for the job and was released.

-One of the great disappointments of Dawson’s career wound up being one of the best things to ever happen to him.
+One of the great disappointments of Dawson’s career wound up with a positive outcome.

 With newfound freedom to sign anywhere, Dawson jumped to the upstart AFL and the Texans, lured in part by the chance to play for one of his old coaches at Purdue.
 Stram was able to finally tap into his talent, helping Dawson to quickly become one of the league’s prolific passers as the Texans went 11-3 and won the first of three championships.